plasma-umass/coz/README.md

 causal profiling.
 To see the exact commands executed, move to an application directory under `tests` and run `make -n`.

-Profiler output includes results from both slowdodwn and speedup experiments.
+Profiler output includes results from both slowdown and speedup experiments.
 Slowdown results include symbol name, file name, and line number information for each block, if available.
 Speedup results are in CSV format, with columns for block name, block speedup, and performance change.
 These results can be